 Pilates Training and Peripheral Atrophy

-I recieved this question about Pilates training by email today, thought it relevant for a blog posting:
+I received this question about Pilates training by email today, thought it relevant for a blog posting:

 Question: Is Pilates appropriate for someone with peripheral atrophy?
 Balancing is becoming more & more difficult so yoga is no longer an option.
 If appropriate, please tell me where I might find a certified teacher/instructor.
 Please advise.